LukeGarnham/Stumps-and-Studs-MS4/README.md

 Environment variables to connect to Stripe are saved in the Heroku environment and GitPod settings.
 By retrieving these values from the environment (os.environ.get), I can ensure they are not saved within any code which would be visible to others on my GitHub account.

-Equally, environment variables for connecting to the Postgres database are also saved in the Heroku environment but are not needed in the GitPod settings.
+Equally, environment variables for connecting to the Postgres database and the AWS S3 Bucket are also saved in the Heroku environment but are not needed in the GitPod settings.

 ### Setting Up The Database